palak-k5/Datascience-using-python/README.md

 This repository contains all the basic data science concepts with their implementations and and resulting outputs.
+All the following tasks are implemented using python in the repository , you can try this with any other languages like R, Matplotlib,etc.
 Which includes the following tasks:

 #1: Basics of Coding R/Python